tagtogorg/tagtog-doc/API_documents_v1.md

   {% include message.html message='You can send multiple annotated documents at the same time.
 This means you always upload an even number of files.' %}
 </div>

 <div class="two-third-col">
-  <h4>Examples: import pre-annotated text</h4>
+  <h4>Examples: import pre-annotated plain text file</h4>

   <div id="tabs-container">
   <ul class="tabs-menu">
     <li class="current"><a href="#tab-1-file">Python</a></li>
   </ul>
   <div class="tab">
   <p class="code-desc">This example shows how to upload a preannotated document (txt file + ann.json) to tagtog.
 The format used is <code>default-plus-annjson</code> to indicate we are importing pre-annotated content, the text content will be represented using the <a href="ioformats.html#input-types">default format</a>.
 In this case, the default format for plain text is <code>verbatim</code>.
-We define the ann.json directly in the code, but you could easily point to a existing ann.json file.
-Make sure the ann.json is well formated.</p>
+Make sure the ann.json is well formated according to the <a href="anndoc.html#ann-json">ann.json specification</a>.</p>
   <div id="tab-2-file" class="tab-content" style="display: block" markdown="1">
   ```python